Home » Snacks » Autumn Spiced Granola

 Ingredient Notes

-Nuts – The combination of pecans, walnuts, and almonds adds a lot of texture to this granola.
-However, feel free to use whichever nuts you like.
+• Pecans, walnuts, and almonds add a lot of flavor and texture to this granola.
+You could also use cashews, pistachios, or any other nuts you like.

-Shelled Pumpkin Seeds – Also called pepitas, they give this granola an added crunch and of course, pumpkin seeds up the fall factor!
+• Shelled pumpkin seeds, also called pepitas, give this granola an added crunch.
+And, of course, pumpkin seeds up the fall factor!
 Look for ones that are roasted and salted.
 Sunflower seeds would also be good.

-Grapeseed Oil – Oil is necessary for making chewy granola since it adds much-needed moisture and helps to bind everything together.
-Otherwise, you would have very dry granola.
+• Oil is necessary for making chewy granola since it adds much-needed moisture and helps to bind everything together.
+Otherwise, you would have dry and crumbly granola.
 Grapeseed oil is my oil of choice since it has a neutral flavor.
 However, olive oil (not extra virgin), vegetable oil, or melted coconut oil would also work.

 Step 1: